OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 If the seller is unreachable, the order will move to the PENDING state.

-For multi-signature payments, the funds in the 2-of-3 address can be moved by the seller on their own after roughly 45 days (measured by blocks), normally they'd do so to move them to an address they control ("claiming" the payment).
+For multi-signature payments, the funds in the 2-of-3 address can be "claimed" by the seller and moved to their own OB wallet after roughly 45 days (measured by blocks) if the order is in a FULFILLED state.

-The `ob/releaseescrow` API will reset the timer for a new 45 days if the order is disputed (ie: the server will reject calls to `ob/releaseescrow`), but this doesn’t change the original payment.
-It can be claimed directly by the seller if they use an external wallet.
+The `ob/releaseescrow` API will reset the timer for a new 45 days if the order is disputed (ie: the server will reject calls to `ob/releaseescrow`).

 **Note:** This call was added in version 2.3.
 Earlier version use the wallet/spend endpoint instead.